 - 1. This document provides guidance for registered providers about the events or matters they are required to report to the Office for Students (OfS) to inform the OfS's risk-based approach to monitoring.
 These are called 'reportable events'.
-It replaces the previous version of our guidance 'Regulatory advice 16: Reportable events' that we published in October 2019 (OfS 2019.40).1 This document sets out more fully the way in which we are delivering in practice on the commitment we made in the regulatory framework that providers that do not pose specific increased risk should experience less regulatory burden, now that the regulatory framework is established. - 2.
+With effect from 1 January 2022, this document replaces the previous version of our guidance 'Regulatory advice 16: Reportable events' that we published in October 2019 (OfS 2019.40).1 This document sets out more fully the way in which we are delivering in practice on the commitment we made in the regulatory framework that providers that do not pose specific increased risk should experience less regulatory burden, now that the regulatory framework is established.2 - 2.
 The guidance is intended to help providers to: - a.
 Understand how reportable events fit into the OfS's approach to regulation. - b.
 Identify those events or matters that could constitute a reportable event and those that would not. - c.
 Understand and meet the requirement to submit reportable events imposed through an F3 Notice. - d.
 Understand how the OfS will assess the information provided as a reportable event and tell the provider the outcome of that assessment and any next steps. - e.
 Understand the actions the OfS could take if a provider does not submit a reportable event as required. - 3.
 We provide guidance about our requirements for reportable events but it is a provider's responsibility to decide whether a particular event or matter constitutes a reportable event and should be reported.
 The Compliance and Student Protection team can be contacted on 0117 931 7305 or regulation@officeforstudents.org.uk. - 4.
-All registered providers should be familiar with the content of the OfS's regulatory framework (OfS 2018.01)2 which sets out in full the approach that the OfS will take to the registration and regulation of providers.3 This guidance provides additional information about how particular sections of the regulatory framework will operate in practice and will inform the OfS's interpretation of a provider's compliance with ongoing condition F3 (provision of information to the OfS).
+All registered providers should be familiar with the content of the OfS's regulatory framework (OfS 2018.01) which sets out in full the approach that the OfS will take to the registration and regulation of providers.3 This guidance provides additional information about how particular sections of the regulatory framework will operate in practice and will inform the OfS's interpretation of a provider's compliance with ongoing condition F3 (provision of information to the OfS).
 It should be read in conjunction with the regulatory framework.
-If there are any inconsistencies between the regulatory framework and this document then the regulatory framework will prevail.

-1 Subject to the current consultation on reportable events available at: www.officeforstudents.org.uk/publications/consultation-on-reportable-events/
+1 The previous version of this guidance is also available at: www.officeforstudents.org.uk/publications/regulatory-advice-16-reportable-events/.